Manufacturing Deals Review

 Sector spotlights

 The 2022 McKinsey Global Industrial Robotics survey showed that companies are betting big on robotics and automation, with many, across a range of end sectors, predicting that automated systems would account for some 25% of capital spending over the next five years.
 The underlying growth drivers in the sector are cutting through the macro-economic noise and businesses coming to market in the space are highly sought after.
 They are attracting strong valuation multiples, helped by other sought-after traits such as secured orderbooks, recurring software or service revenues, IP ownership, high barriers to entry and impressive margins.
-An index of listed Industrial Automation and Equipment businesses has seen average valuation multiples remain relatively stable since the start of 2022 - between 12.5x and 15x EV/EBITDA.
+An index of listed Industrial Automation and Equipment businesses has seen average valuation multiples remain relatively stable.
+Since the start of 2022 these have averaged between 12.5x and 15x EV/EBITDA, and during 2024 so far, multiples have remained within 14-15x EV/EBITDA range.

-Deals such as the acquisition of Automated Control Solutions by Aliter Capital-backed Edwin James (advised by BDO) are representative of the type of activity we expect to continue to see.
-With extensive experience and knowledge of the demands of the modern manufacturing process, ACS offer complete systems integration from automation systems, electrical control, information solutions and ERP integration and has clients including spanning a wide range of end sectors.
+Deals such as the acquisition of Automated Control Solutions by Aliter Capital-backed Edwin James in early 2024 are representative of the type of activity we expect to continue to see.
+With extensive experience and knowledge of the demands of the modern manufacturing process, ACS offer complete systems integration from automation systems, electrical control, information solutions and ERP integration and has clients spanning a wide range of end sectors.
 This is a prime example of a PE backed business targeting growth through a buy and build strategy whilst enhancing its capabilities, in this case expanding the group’s digitalisation offering, growing its systems integration and operational technology automation capacity.
+The business has since gone on to acquire Motivair which introduces a new service offering to the critical engineering services group.

 Industrial Automation is likely to remain one of manufacturing’s hot spots for M&A this year, with volumes and valuations reflecting the high gains that could be realised.